support for design sketching

 Its all about perception.
 Sketches with too low contrast, will be perceived as ‘weak’.
 Sketches with more contrast look stronger.
 You may have experienced this, when you fellow students pinned your work to the wall to discuss it.
 Some sketches immediately catch the eye, whereas others seem not to be noticed.

 The answer is in most cases the use of contrast.
 Both black/white, as well as colour contrast.
-As a rule of thumb you will always need some white, gray., as well as black in a sketch.
+As a rule of thumb you will always need some white, grey, as well as black in a sketch.
 We usually use the black for casted shadow for this reason.

 UNDERLAY - to speed up